Marine insurance in Canada is governed by the Marine Insurance Act which is modeled on the English Act.

 Verreault Navigation Inc. v.
 The Continental Casualty Company, 2014 QCCS 2879,

 The plaintiff ship repairer, sued its primary liability underwriter (Continental) and its excess liability underwriter (Lombard Insurance Company of Canada), to recover costs incurred to correct certain deficiencies in the heating, ventilating and air conditioning (HVAC) system of a passenger ferry it had repaired for the Government of Canada.
-The actual defective work had been done a subcontractor of the plaintiff.
+The actual defective work had been done by a subcontractor of the plaintiff.
 The underwriters denied liability on two grounds: first, that the policies contained a "faulty design" exception which applied in the circumstances; and, second, that both policies excluded losses not discovered and reported within one year of delivery of the vessel to the customer.

 Decision: Action dismissed.